jakatz87/Election_Analysis/README.md

 county_list=[]
 county_votes={}
 ```
-Inside the "for" loop, we can now read the proper information and place it into the proper list and dictionarry:
+Inside the "for" loop, I can now read the proper information and place it into the proper list and dictionarry:
 ```
         # If the candidate does not match any existing candidate add it to the candidate list we set up earlier.
 This will print each name only once.
         if candidate_name not in candidate_options: